A look at the design, market and legacy of Victorian pottery

 Lear majolica begonia leaf

-He manufactured a large number of designs in a majolica form he called Mossed Ware a form today we call sand majolica today, often using the Dresser designed pieces as a base, sometimes decorated with flowers in the Barbotine manner.
+He manufactured a large number of designs in a majolica form he called Mossed Ware a form we call sand majolica today.
+Mossed Ware is made by grinding clay into tiny pieces that are then attached to the molded form with moisture.
+He often used the Dresser designed pieces as a base for this Mossed Ware, sometimes decorating it with flowers in the Barbotine manner.
 Some of these later pieces bear the impressed Lear mark.

 Lear mark on the grape and strawberry plate above